Internal troops: Current deployments

 After the dissolution of Soviet Union in 1990–91, local internal troops units were resubordinated to the respective new independent states, except for the three Baltic states.
 Azerbaijan (Internal Troops of Azerbaijan), Kazakhstan, the Russian Federation (Internal Troops of Russia), Tajikistan (Tajik Internal Troops) and Ukraine (Internal Troops of Ukraine) retained the name, organization and tasks of their internal troops.
 Up until December 2002, Armenia maintained a Ministry of Internal Affairs, but along with the Ministry of National Security, it was reorganised as a non-ministerial institution (the two organisations became the Police of Armenia and the National Security Service).
 Georgia detached a militarized branch from its Ministry of Internal Affairs and transferred its former internal troops under the command of the Ministry of Defence in November 2004.
 The Internal Troops of Kazakhstan was dissolved in April 2014 and was replaced with the National Guard of Kazakhstan.

 Modern internal troops can partly be compared with riot police forces all over the world.

 In 2014 the Ukrainian internal troops were disbanded due the negative reputation gained during the Euromaidan and as part of a general military and governmental reform.
 They were reorganized into the National Guard of Ukraine (NGU), which still serves in similar role to the internal troops.

 In 2016, the Russian internal troops, as well other units under the Russian Ministry of Interior—mainly SOBR and OMON—were transferred and merged under a new organization named the National Guard of Russia (Rosgvardiya).
-Differently from the old Interior Troops, the Rosgvarsyia is not subordinated to the Ministry of Internal Affairs (MVD), but directly subordinated to the President of Russia.
+Differently from the old Interior Troops, the Rosgvardiya is not subordinated to the Ministry of Internal Affairs (MVD), but directly subordinated to the President of Russia.